Caillou: Production

-Reception, criticism, and legacy
+Reception and legacy

 Caillou initially received generally positive reviews from television critics and parents of young children.
 The staff of Entertainment Weekly wrote that its protagonist "embellish[es] everything he sees with his rich imagination."
 The New York Times wrote "Caillou looks at the world through the eyes of its 4-year-old namesake [and] takes life's not-always-so-simple lessons and presents them in a way preschoolers can understand," while Lynne Heffley of the Los Angeles Times wrote that "each animated episode is an unusually realistic reflection of a preschooler's daily fun, family interaction, challenges, disappointments and misunderstandings as Caillou grows and learns to make sense of his world", also describing it as "a virtual guidebook for parents and caregivers".

 As the years progressed, however, the show drew criticism for what viewers perceived as incorrect lessons children could glean through various moments throughout the series.
 Most of these criticisms stemmed from episodes in the show's first season, but some episodes from the second season and third season received backlash as well.
 In a National Post column, writer Tristin Hopper identified Caillou to be "quite possibly the world's most universally reviled children's program."
 A common criticism towards the series is that the title character behaves like a spoiled child and suffers no consequences from his parents for his behavior, and is even rewarded on some occasions.
-According to Tori Carlo of Comic Book Resources, "Not only is Caillou considered bratty, but also plain mean to his sister.
-In one episode, he pinches his newborn sister's cheek until she cries, all because he is jealous of all the attention she is getting.
-After this incident, his father unbelievably does nothing to reprimand Caillou for hurting his sister."
-Jef Rouner of Houston Press opined: "Caillou serves as a kind of avatar for the worst of young child selfishness and whining.
+Tori Carlo of Comic Book Resources specifically criticized a scene in which Caillou "pinches his newborn sister's cheek until she cries, all because he is jealous of all the attention she is getting," noting that he suffered no consequences for doing this.

+Jef Rouner of Houston Press opined:

+"Caillou serves as a kind of avatar for the worst of young child selfishness and whining.
 Children are psychopathic and self-centered by nature, of course, but once you give them a colorful hero to feed their innate desire to get their way through asserting that they should louder and louder, you're really turning it up.
 A child sees Caillou whine and cry and rage against the primary-colored plastic machine the very second anything goes slightly against his plan, the moment any task isn't instantly and effortlessly accomplished, and that child thinks.
-'TV loves me, and TV says it's okay.
+'TV loves me, and TV says it's okay.'"

 Sara Smith of Detroit Free Press noted that several episodes of the series were pulled from rotation due to Caillou's behavior in them: "The kid is such a demon seed: lying to his mother, tormenting the family cat, swatting his baby sister with a book.
 Even in later versions, where his bad behavior was toned down after criticism from parents, he's thoughtless, selfish and impulsive."